An Experiment Scorecard template consists of the following modules:

 Add conversion window

-Optimizely Experimentation calculates results by linking decision events (when a user is bucketed into a variation) with conversion events (actions the user takes, like clicks or purchases).
-By default, all conversions after the decision event are attributed to that variation, no matter how many days later they occur, as long as the experiment is still running.
+Optimizely Experimentation calculates results by linking decision events (when a user is bucketed into a variation) with conversion events (actions the user takes, such as clicks or purchases).
+By default, all conversions that occur after the decision event are attributed to that variation, no matter how many days later they occur, as long as the experiment is still running.

-However, with the Conversion time window feature, you can customize how long conversions are relevant after a user is assigned to a variation.
+However, with the conversion window feature, you can customize how long conversions are counted after a user is assigned to a variation (is bucketed).

-For example, when creating a metric, you might define a window like: Only count conversions that occur within 1 day of the user being bucketed into the experiment.
+For example, when creating a metric, you might define a window like the following: Only count conversions that occur within 1 day of the user being bucketed into the experiment.

 This allows tighter control over what behavior is a valid conversion, focusing your analysis on the experiment's immediate impact rather than long-tail effects.

 This option changes the period of data that CUPED uses.
-CUPED uses two weeks of historical data by default, but you can change it to a custom period.
+By default, CUPED uses two weeks of historical data; however, you can change this to a custom period.

 The scorecard presents metric results for your experiments.
-The metrics themselves, while displayed in the scorecard, are treated as independent entities behind the scenes.
-On top of these metrics, you can apply variance reduction techniques to improve result reliability.
+While displayed in the scorecard, the metrics themselves are treated as independent entities behind the scenes.
+In addition to these metrics, you can apply variance reduction techniques to enhance result reliability.

-Outlier management helps improve the reliability and clarity of your metrics by smoothing out extreme or anomalous values that could skew results.
+Outlier management helps improve the reliability and clarity of your metrics by adjusting extreme or anomalous values that could skew results and reduce metric variance.
 This is particularly useful for conversion metrics calculated as ratios (for example, total clicks per user or total purchase value per user).

 -